Fisk-University/Archivist-Documentation/README.md

 ---

-📄 License:

-This documentation is part of the Rosenwald Project at Fisk University.
-Funded by the Mellon Foundation.
+## License

+This documentation is published under the [Server Side Public License (SSPL-1.0)](https://www.mongodb.com/legal/licensing/server-side-public-license).

+---

+Built with ❤️ by LaTaevia Berry for Fisk University and HBCUs nationwide